Updated on 2024.10.01

 }

 For whatever reason no Patch was added, and we now have to fix it by hand.
-Note though that the old file already has the correct function implementation.
+Note though that the old file (see above) already has the correct function implementation.
 So instead of fixing it again by hand, we diff the previous function to the newly translated code and let the user decide what to do.

 Patch: 15/230